-Make sure the ignition switch is OFF.
+Make sure the ignition switch is off.

-1. Remove the front seat. ▶ P.50

-- 2. Remove the battery holder by removing the holt - 3.
-Disconnect the negative ⊖ terminal lead from the battery first. - 4.
-Disconnect the positive ⊕ terminal lead from the battery. - 5.
+- 1. Remove the front seat. ⇒ P. 60 - 2.
+Unhook the rubber strap from rear side. - 3.
+Disconnect the negative ⊝ terminal from the battery. - 4.
+Disconnect the positive ⊕ terminal from the battery. - 5.
 Remove the battery taking care not to drop the terminal nuts.

 Install the parts in the reverse order of removal.
-Always connect the positive \oplus terminal first.
+Always connect the positive ⊕ terminal first.
 Make sure that bolts and nuts are tight.